Photo Enforcement Safety Program

 - Pay By Credit Card: A toll free number has been established for the Village and it is noted on the violation.
-That toll free number is (866) 865-5912 Payments will be accepted between the hours of 9:00 am – 4:00 pm.
+That toll free number is (866) 865-5912 Payments will be accepted between the hours of 9:00 AM and 4:00 PM (CST), Monday through Friday.
 VISA and MasterCard are accepted, and there is a $3.50 convenience fee for the service.
 A transaction confirmation number will be provided as well as an e-mail confirmation for your permanent records if you wish.

 Please make sure that the basis for your contest is one of the following four options.
 (These are also listed on the back of the Notice of Violation.)